Buying property in Sydney?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Australian Bureau of Statistics (ABS) Census QuickStats ABS is Australia's official statistics agency with rigorous methodology.
-We used it to anchor a real-world baseline for household income in Greater Sydney.
-We then uplifted income to 2026 using recent earnings growth to estimate price-to-income pressure.
+Australian Bureau of Statistics (ABS) - Census QuickStats Australia's official national statistics agency.
+We used the 2021 Census household income for Greater Sydney as our baseline.
+We then uplifted it with ABS wage growth data to estimate 2026 income levels and calculate price-to-income ratios.

-NSW Government Housing Supply Dashboard It's the NSW Government's own pipeline monitoring for supply, approvals, and completions.
-We used it to judge whether new supply is catching up or still behind demand.
-We also used it to support claims about structural undersupply risk in Sydney.
+NSW Government - Housing Supply Dashboard Official state government pipeline monitoring for supply and completions.
+We used this dashboard to judge whether new housing delivery is catching up with demand.
+We also used it to support claims about structural undersupply in Sydney.

-City of Sydney Residential Monitor It's a local-government report using development applications and completion tracking.
-We used it to identify where inner-city completions are expected to land in 2025 and 2026.
-We also used it to tailor neighborhood-level supply discussion inside the City of Sydney LGA.
+City of Sydney - Residential Monitor Local government report using development application tracking.
+We used this monitor to identify where inner-city completions are expected in 2025 to 2027.
+We applied it to tailor neighborhood-level supply forecasts within the City of Sydney area.